mkst/sssv/README.md

 | P - European (basic spec.) | `FC70E272` | `08FFE7AA` | `23710541bb3394072740b0f0236a7cb1a7d41531` | EU              | `1.37`  |
 | ???                        | ???        | ???        | ???                                        | [NES World](http://www.nesworld.com/prototype-details.php?system=n64&data=124) | `1.26B` |

 Only US and EU versions were released.
-If you are in possession of the Prototype ROM, let me know - `mkst#4741`.
+If you are in possession of a beta/prototype ROM, please let me know - `mkst#4741`.

 ## Building EU Version

 Place `baserom.eu.z64` in the root of the repository, and suffix each `make` command with `VERSION=eu`.
-Note that whilst this will build the EU ROM, no effort has been made to decompile it.
+Note that whilst this will build the EU ROM, minimal effort has been made to decompile it.

 # ROM Info